 - You can alter the consistency by adding water tiny bits at a time until you get the consistency you want.
 This recipe results in stiff consistency royal icing.

-Classic Royal Icing
+Classic Royal Icing for Cakes

 I don't ever use this recipe, it's just nice to have around if I need it.
 Instead of using powdered meringue, it uses raw egg whites.
 I'm not afraid of doing this at all, I just don't know how well I'll like the taste because I personally hate the taste of meringue.
 So, if you wanna give it a shot, make sure you use pasteurized eggs to avoid food poisoning.
 This is the classic royal icing recipe that most pastry chefs use rather than my modified recipe using powdered meringue and corn syrup.